beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 the features I wanted in the tool.
 This didn't include much unit and intergration testing, and a few days of bug-hunting shortly followed.

+One of the important parts of the development was to create a parser for NatSpec comments, which was done with the help of [`winnow`](https://docs.rs/winnow/).
+Since the `lintspec` crate is both a binary and a library, the parser can and will be re-used for future projects!

 ## Features

 Below is a comparison table highlighting the features that were added in `lintspec`, which I felt were missing from